All Episodes

 Another assumption that has taken on a life of its own.

-Drive by media, just echoing whatever the Democrat talking points are of the day, or vice versa.
+Drive-by media, just echoing whatever the Democrat talking points are of the day, or vice versa.

 The pictures from the visit are very warm.

-This is this is uh this is about Maliki.
+This is about Maliki.

 And Rutenberg says, I'm wondering, do you and your Iraqi counterparts see eye to eye on Iran?